check-spelling-sandbox/hazelcast/docs/design/sql/19-user-defined-types.md

 ```

 In the example above ROW value `(101, 'testUserName')` is implicitly converted into UDT during INSERT operation.
-Note that this mechanism does not support cyclic structures as ROW type can not support cycles in current implementation.
+Note that this mechanism does not support cyclic structures as ROW type cannot support cycles in current implementation.

 Additionally its possible to manually construct ROW values inside of SELECT, but